alissonsol/experiments/2025/2025-09.amazon.linux.hyper-v/README.md

 sudo shutdown now
 ```

-CHECKPOINT: This is a great time to create a checkpoint `GUI Installed`.
+<mark>CHECKPOINT: This is a great time to create a checkpoint `GUI Installed`.
 Your system should reboot to a GUI, and you should be able to start a terminal and a browser.
-Or you may wait until all tools are installed.
+Or you may wait until all tools are installed.</mark>

 ![](images/002.Amazon.Linux.GUI.PNG)